thomasmf/nomenine-defunct/documentation/examples/fibonacci.md

 Fibonacci
 ---------

-The following example defines 'fib-set' which is the set of all Fibonacci numbers.
+The following example defines **fib-set** which is the set of all Fibonacci numbers.
 It is a generator, aka. lazy list.
-'fib-set' uses an endless loop to generate the numbers.
+**fib-set** uses an endless loop to generate the numbers.

-Due to limitations on number instances, 'fib-set' will start producing non-Fibonacci numbers after a certain number of iterations.
+Due to limitations on number instances, **fib-set** will start producing non-Fibonacci numbers after a certain number of iterations.
 I am just assuming this.
 I have not checked it.
-The example below, handles this using 'ceiling'.
+The example below, handles this using **ceiling**.
-The natural way to handle this would be to put a limit into the generator itself, but 'number' objects are not supposed to be limited. 'fib-set' is correct and the 'number' class will be extended to handle arbitrary precision and size of numbers in the future.
+The natural way to handle this would be to put a limit into the generator itself, but number objects are not supposed to be limited. **fib-set** is correct and the number class will be extended to handle arbitrary precision and size of numbers in the future.

-There is also, as an alternative, a recursive function, 'fib-rec', that calculates the n'th Fibonacci number.
+There is also, as an alternative, a recursive function, **fib-rec**, that calculates the n'th Fibonacci number.
 This is very slow.
 The mechanism does not store already calculated numbers.

 In addition to these two implementations of Fibonacci numbers, there are tools for dealing with sets and functions.

-'print-all' outputs elements of a set.
+**print-all** outputs elements of a set.

-'range' produces a set of numbers within a range.
+**range** produces a set of numbers within a range.
 The set is a generator.

-'getn' produce a generator that passes through a number of elements from a set.
+**getn** produce a generator that passes through a number of elements from a set.
 Notice that generators play well with closures.

-'ceiling' ignore numbers above a threshold.
+**ceiling** ignore numbers above a threshold.

-'filter' produce a set where the elements are produced by calling a function with elements from a set.
+**filter** produce a set where the elements are produced by calling a function with elements from a set.
-This is like "map" only that the application of the function on the set is not carried out until elements are requested.
+This is like **map** only that the application of the function on the set is not carried out until elements are requested.
 It can be used for infinite lists.

 These tools are written to work with the example and may fail under other conditions.